 Before you rush to extremes, there are four steps you can take to gauge the seriousness of her statement about wishing she was dead and respond appropriately.

 Freaking out over her words won’t help anyone, especially Suzanne.
 You need to stay calm and ask a couple of questions to see where she’s at.
 There is a definite possibility that she 100% is suicidal, and you can figure this out with a few pointed questions.
 The odds are, though, that she’s expressing her anger in an exaggerated way to make a point about how she feels right now and is not actually experiencing real suicidal thoughts.

 After you stay calm, the next thing you want to do is ask her to talk about how she feels.
 In this specific situation, the question to Suzanne would look something like this: “I can only imagine how frustrated you must be.
 Let’s talk about this some more.
 What are the thoughts going through your head about this right now?”
 This is a vital question because you will find out where she’s truly at.

 If she’s angry, then her thoughts will sound like it.
 She will say things like, “I just don’t get it!
 I thought the job was mine.
 How could this happen?
 I’m so angry that this didn’t work out.
 I need to find another job that will help me make ends meet, or maybe get a second job.
 I just don’t know what to do.”

-The important thing to notice in these comments is that she is trying to figure out next steps but doesn’t know what they look like.
-A truly suicidal person isn’t thinking about next steps; they are thinking about how to end it now.
-An angry person could be confused about the future but is still trying to figure it out.
+The important thing to notice in the first set of comments is that she is trying to figure out the next steps but doesn’t know what they look like.
+A truly depressed or suicidal person isn’t thinking about their next steps; they are thinking about how to end it now or how nothing ever gets any better.
+An angry person could be confused about the future, but is still trying to figure it out.

 3. Don’t Problem-Solve.